-249. (2) Paid service for this purpose is herein defined as exclusive of any type of overtime but shall include military or educational leave without pay.
-250. (3) Advancement through the increment steps of the compensation grades may accrue and become due and payable on the next day following completion of required service provided that the above procedure for advancement to the compensation grade increment steps is modified as follows: 251.
-An employee who during that portion of his/her anniversary (a) year, is absent without pay for a period less than one-sixth of the time required to earn the next increment will have such absence credited as if it were paid service for the purposes of calculating the date of the increment due.
-252. An employee who during that portion of his/her anniversary (b) year, is absent without pay for a period in excess of one-sixth of the time required to earn the next prior increment will be credited with actual paid service.
-253. (4) An employee who (1) has completed probation in a permanent position, (2) is "Laid Off" from said position, (3) is immediately and continuously employed in another classification with the City either permanent or temporary, and (4) is thereafter employed in his/her permanent position without a break in service, shall, for the purposes of determining salary increments, receive credit for the time served while laid off from his/her permanent position.
-254. Satisfactory Performance.
-An employee's scheduled step increase may be c. denied if the employee's performance has been unsatisfactory to the City.
-The Appointing Officer shall provide an affected employee at least sixty (60) calendar days' notice of his/her intent to withhold a step increase.
-However, if the unsatisfactory performance occurs within that time period, the Appointing Officer shall provide reasonable notice of his/her intent to withhold a step increase at that time.
-A copy of the notice shall be provided to the Union.
-255. An employee's performance evaluation(s) may be used as evidence by the City and/or an affected employee in relation to determining whether an employee has performed satisfactorily for purposes of determining whether a step advancement should be withheld.
+250. (2) Paid service for this purpose is herein defined as exclusive of any type of overtime but shall include military or educational leave without pay.
+251. (3) Advancement through the increment steps of the compensation grades may accrue and become due and payable on the next day following completion of required service provided that the above procedure for advancement to the compensation grade increment steps is modified as follows: 252. (a) An employee who during that portion of his/her anniversary year, is absent without pay for a period less than one-sixth of the time required to earn the next increment will have such absence credited as if it were paid service for the purposes of calculating the date of the increment due.
+253. (b) An employee who during that portion of his/her anniversary year, is absent without pay for a period in excess of one-sixth of the time required to earn the next prior increment will be credited with actual paid service.
+254. (4) An employee who (1) has completed probation in a permanent position, (2) is "Laid Off" from said position, (3) is immediately and continuously employed in another classification with the City either permanent or temporary, and (4) is thereafter employed in his/her permanent position without a break in service, shall, for the purposes of determining salary increments, receive credit for the time served while laid off from his/her permanent position.
+255. denied The A (60) of Howe the A withh Factory Performance.
+An employee's scheduled step increase may be d if the employee's performance has been unsatisfactory to the City.
+Appointing Officer shall provide an affected employee at least sixty calendar days' notice of his/her intent to withhold a step increase. ever, if the unsatisfactory performance occurs within that time period, ppointing Officer shall provide reasonable notice of his/her intent to old a step increase at that time.
+A copy of the notice shall be provided Union.
+256. City a imployee's performance evaluation(s) may be used as evidence by the and/or an affected employee in relation to determining whether an oyee has performed satisfactorily for purposes of determining whether advancement should be withheld.

-If an employee's step advancement is withheld, that employee shall be eligible for a step advancement upon his/her next anniversary (increment) due date.
+257. If an employee's step advancement is withheld, that employee shall be eligible for a step advancement upon his/her next anniversary (increment) due date.
 An employee's anniversary date shall be unaffected by this provision.

-The denial of a step increase is subject to the grievance procedure; provided, however, that nothing in this section is intended to or shall make performance evaluations subject to the grievance procedure.
+258. The denial of a step increase is subject to the grievance procedure; provided, however, that nothing in this section is intended to or shall make performance evaluations subject to the grievance procedure.